ductm208/hybris-on-tvbox/README.md

   ## Software
   ### 1. Get OS installation done
-  Get your installation finish from devfmc or Armbian
+  Get your installation finish from devfmc or Armbian.
+From my experience, I would like to bring up some important points:
   > - Installing on SDcard or USB drive should be better than internal storage (eMMC) because you do not need to erase Android on the tvbox - your setup can be plug and play whenever you want.
 However, running on external storages means sacrificing the performance.
   > - Choosing right external storage is also very important because SoC have some kernel limitations.
 I also shared 1 topic to help others choose right accessories https://github.com/devmfc/debian-on-amlogic/discussions/48
   > - To boot externally, you have to enter recovery mode.
 Some devices hide the reset button in the output jack.
 My Tanix W2 has that button inside the 3.5 video/audio plug.